Martin of Tours: Monk and hermit

 Martin declared his vocation, and made his way to the city of Caesarodunum (now Tours), where he became a disciple of Hilary of Poitiers' Christian orthodoxy.
 He opposed the Arianism of the Imperial Court.
 When Hilary was forced into exile from Pictavium (now Poitiers), Martin returned to Italy.
 According to Sulpicius, he converted an Alpine brigand on the way, and confronted the Devil himself.
 Having heard in a dream a summons to revisit his home, Martin crossed the Alps, and from Milan went over to Pannonia.
 There he converted his mother and some other persons; his father he could not win over.
 While in Illyricum he took sides against the Arians with so much zeal that he was publicly whipped and forced to leave.
-Returning from Illyria, he was confronted by Auxentius, the Arian Archbishop of Milan, who expelled him from the city.
+Returning from Illyria, he was confronted by Auxentius of Milan, the Arian Archbishop of Milan, who expelled him from the city.
 According to the early sources, Martin decided to seek shelter on the island then called Gallinaria, now Isola d'Albenga, in the Ligurian Sea, where he lived the solitary life of a hermit.
 Not entirely alone, since the chronicles indicate that he would have been in the company of a priest, a man of great virtues, and for a period with Hilary of Poitiers, on this island, where the wild hens lived.
 Martin lived on a diet of herbs and wild roots.
-It is alleged he ate hellebore, a plant that he did not know was poisonous.
-A legend tells that being on the verge of death for having eaten this herb, he prayed and was miraculously cured.

-With the return of Hilary to his see in 361, Martin joined him and established a hermitage nearby, which soon attracted converts and followers.
+With the return of Hilary to his see in 361, Martin joined him and established a hermitage at what is now the town of Ligugé south of Poitiers, and soon attracted converts and followers.
 The crypt under the parish church (not the current Abbey Chapel) reveals traces of a Roman villa, probably part of the bath complex, which had been abandoned before Martin established himself there.
-This site was developed into the Benedictine Ligugé Abbey, the oldest monastery known in Europe.
-It became a centre for the evangelisation of the country districts.
-Martin travelled and preached through western Gaul: "The memory of these apostolic journeyings survives to our day in the numerous local legends of which Martin is the hero and which indicate roughly the routes that he followed."
+The monastery became a centre for the evangelisation of the country districts around Poitiers, and later developed into Ligugé Abbey, belonging to the Order of St. Benedict and claiming to be the oldest monastery known in western Europe.